Eschatologue/CM_wiki/docs/equipment/consumeables/grenade.md

 _Grenade, 300 sp, S._

 This grenade explodes in a blinding flash and a deafening bang that affect a 20-foot-radius :aoe-sphere: Sphere.
-Each creature in the area must make a :d20-save: DC 14 Constitution saving throw, taking 2d6 :dmg-thunder: Thunder damage and have the ^^Blinded^^ and ^^Deafened^^ condition for 1 minute on a failed save, or half as much on a successful save with no additional effects.
+Each creature in the area must make a :d20-save: DC 14 Constitution saving throw, taking 2d6 :dmg-thun: Thunder damage and have the ^^Blinded^^ and ^^Deafened^^ condition for 1 minute on a failed save, or half as much on a successful save with no additional effects.

 Affected creatures can repeat the :d20-save: saving throw at the start of each of their turns, ending the effect on a success.
 On a successful save, the creature takes only half damage and suffers no additional effects.